GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 ## Limitations

 Invoice templates can only be used with forms that [include a Gravity Forms Product field](https://docs.gravityforms.com/product/).
-If you try to use the invoice on a form without any products (or conditional products where no product is included for that entry) an error message will be shown in the PDF.
+If you try to use the invoice on a form without any products (or conditional products where no product is included for a specific entry) an error message will be shown in the PDF.
+If you do have conditional Products, [enable PDF Conditional Logic to match](../users/setup-pdf.md#enable-conditional-logic).

-If you have the [Gravity Wiz eCommerce Fields perk](#gravity-forms-ecommerce-fields) enabled, taxes in the invoice can only be included via the Tax field (tax-exclusive pricing).
-The [native tax-inclusive pricing feature](#enable-tax-inclusive-pricing) is automatically disabled when this perk is installed and activated (even if you had previously set up tax-inclusive pricing).
+If you have the [Gravity Wiz eCommerce Fields perk](#gravity-forms-ecommerce-fields) and the form includes the Tax field, [tax-inclusive pricing in the PDF invoice](#enable-tax-inclusive-pricing) is automatically disabled.
+You cannot use tax-inclusive and tax-exclusive pricing together.

 The 2.x invoice templates require Gravity PDF version 6.0 or higher to correctly function.

 ## Configuring

-All PDF templates have common settings – such as font, security, and notification attachments – and we recommend you [review the PDF setup guide](../users/setup-pdf.md) to familiarize yourself with these.
-The common settings are found in the [_General_](../users/setup-pdf.md#general-section), [_Appearance_](../users/setup-pdf.md#appearance-section), and [_Advanced_](../users/setup-pdf.md#advanced-section) panels.
-Whereas all invoice-specific settings can be found in the _Template_ panel.
+All PDF templates have common settings – such as font, security, and notification attachments – and we recommend you [review the PDF setup guide](../users/setup-pdf.md) to familiarize yourself.
+Common settings are found in the [_General_](../users/setup-pdf.md#general-section), [_Appearance_](../users/setup-pdf.md#appearance-section), and [_Advanced_](../users/setup-pdf.md#advanced-section) panels.
+All invoice-specific settings can be found in the _Template_ panel.

 Below you'll find detailed information about each Template setting available to _Invoice Classic_.
 The invoice PDF configuration is split up into six sections:

 -   [Company Information](#company-information)
 -   [Invoice Settings](#invoice-settings)